Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Introduction

 In the sixties, and following the works of Weil and Serre, Grothendieck constructed an "arithmetically flavored" cohomology theory for algebraic varieties.
 More precisely, he found a whole family of different cohomology theories, each one reflecting different arithmetic properties.
 The subject of motives started exactly as quest for an abelian category whose objects (the "motives") would be the possible values of a conjectural universal theory of such kind.

 At that time, cohomology theories were formulated in a rather artificial way using abelian categories as the basic input.
 The notion of triangulated categories appeared as an attemptive to provided a new, more natural setting for cohomology theories.
 Of course, the subject of motives followed these innovations \cite{MR923131} and finally, in the 90's, V. Voevodsky \cite{voevodsky-triangulatedmotives} constructed what became known as "motivic cohomology".
-Many good introductory references to the subject are now available \cite{motivesSeattle,MR2115000, MR2242284}.\\
+Many good introductory references to the subject are now available \cite{motivesSeattle,MR2115000, MR2242284}, together with the historical background given in the introduction of \cite{cisinski-tcmm}. \\

 In the late 90s, V.Voevodsky and F. Morel brought the ideas of homotopy theory to the context of algebraic geometry \cite{voevodsky-icm, voevodsky-morel,MR1693330}.
 Their main goal was to mimic the fruitful techniques of algebraic topology in the algebraic context.
 In particular, they aimed to have something resembling the stable homotopy theory of spaces - a new setting where all cohomology theories for schemes become representable.
 In particular, this would allow easier definitions for the motivic cohomology, the algebraic $K$-theory, algebraic cobordism, etc, by merely providing their representing spectrums.
-Their construction has two main steps: the first part mimics the homotopy theory of spaces and its stabilization; the second part forces the remaining necessary condition so that motivic cohomology and the algebraic $K$-theory become representable: to invert the monoidal multiplication by the "Tate motive".
+Their construction has two main steps: the first part mimics the homotopy theory of spaces and its stabilization; the second part forces the "Tate motive" to become invertible with respect to the monoidal multiplication.
 The final result is known as the \emph{motivic stable homotopy theory of schemes}.
 Our main goal in this paper is the formulation of a precise universal property for their construction.\\